Chorley (constituency): Elections in the 2010s

 The Liberal Democrats, the Conservatives, and Labour traditionally do not stand against the sitting Speaker of the House of Commons, and consequently did not oppose Lindsay Hoyle's re-election bid.
-The Brexit Party did not stand an official candidate, however their former candidate stood as an independent, having changed his ballot name to Mark Brexit-Smith.
+The Brexit Party did not stand an official candidate, however their former candidate stood as an independent, having changed his name via deed poll to Mark Brexit-Smith.
 The Green Party does not follow the convention of standing aside for the Speaker, and also fielded a candidate in the election.